MoeweX/MockFog2/README.md

 For this purpose, it offers a REST interface; this interface is fully documented with swagger.

 ## Quickstart using Gitpod
-- Open the repository or an individual issue/PR in [Gitpod](https://www.gitpod.io/docs/getting-started/)
+- Open the repository or an individual issue/PR in [Gitpod](https://gitpod.io/#https://github.com/MoeweX/MockFog2)
 - Set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables in your [Gitpod settings](https://www.gitpod.io/docs/environment-variables/)
 - Copy and customize the infrastructure.jsonc file from the `node-manager/run-examples/config` directory to the `node-manager/run/config` directory
-- You can now use MockFog2, bootstrap your infrastructure by running `node app.js bootstrap`
+- You can now use MockFog2, change directory to `node-manager` and bootstrap your infrastructure by running `node app.js bootstrap`

 ## Roadmap